 You can use excel to compare different themes regarding your desired features.
-Occasionally, your theme will not have sufficient feature you desire.
-And that is good for you because you are not looking for a custom development.
+Occasionally, your theme will not have sufficient features you desire.
+And that is good for you because you are not looking for custom development.
 The good news is not all the features are equally important.
 There are features that are critical to your site, and there are ones that are not that important.
 Therefore, a rule of thumb is sorting features by priority and choose the theme that has most features with the highest priority.

 For example, let’s say you want your theme to have 17 features:

 Now you have theme#1, theme#2, and theme#3.
 You should have a sheet as below, and Sort all features by their priority.

 Now the theme with the best feature is the theme with the most “Yes” in the D Column, starting from the highest priority feature.
 Consider choosing that theme.

 So that’s all this article covers.
 By now, we hope you have a general understanding of Magento 2 theme, as this is everything that Magento 2 website users see and interact.
 To make the most out of Magento 2, you should spend significant time on the theme and decide whether Magento 2 change theme is required to improve the overall website user experience.